 1. Set a goal

 No one knows your organization better than you (remember: knowledge is power), and only you know where there are gaps in your knowledge.
 So you should try to write a survey that fills those gaps.
-Which means, you need to set a goal.
+This means you need to set a goal.